accordproject/models/README.md

   <br>
 </p>

-This repository hosts all Accord Project models.
+This repository hosts all Accord Project model's.
 Models are captured using the [Concerto][concerto] modeling language; a platform and runtime neutral typed schema language.

 The build system for this repository publishes the models to: https://models.accordproject.org